ucsb-cs48-s20/project-s1-t4-missile/team/RETROS.md

 ## Action item: Testing

-* a goal: add better testing to avoid bugs in the game and website
+* a goal: add better testing to avoid bugs in the game and on the website
-* a change: add TDD/unit-testing and do more multiplayer testing
+* a change: add TDD/unit-testing and do more multiplayer testing where multiple members are present
 * a measurement: for every PR, multiple people should test it before it gets merged

 ## Action item: Keep code up-to-date

-* a goal: keep code on other branches up-to-date with the code on the master branch to make merging easier
+* a goal: keep code on other branches up-to-date with the code on the master branch to make merging PRs easier
-* a change: notify others on slack whenever a PR is merged into master
+* a change: notify others on slack whenever a PR is merged into master so that other PRs can rebase with master
-* a measurement: PRs are rebased with master before the code review
+* a measurement: PRs are rebased with master before being submitted for code review

 ## Brief description of how retro went

-Retro leader fill this in.

-* A brief description of what retro outline or process you used.
-* A brief assessment of how it went.
-* What advice would you give to the next person leading a retro based on what you learned today?
+We used the Start-Stop-Continue outline for this week's retro.
+To implement the outline, we used an online post-it board divided into 3 regions for start, stop, and continue, and added post-it notes to each section.
+Then, we voted on notes to talk about and came up with action items based on the different notes.
+I thought it went okay, but I think I could have done a better job facilitating to keep the retro moving smoothly.
+It also seems like the stop and continue sections weren't really relevant to our discussion in the end.
+For the next leader, I think it would be good to have a rough idea about how long each part of the retro should take.